 The Upper Savannah Land Trust was incorporated on October 1, 2000, by citizens of the region as a 501(c)(3) organization.
 Finding widespread interest in its mission, the Land Trust began accepting easements from landowners.
 The first was a 33-acre tract.
 From this humble beginning, the Land Trust grew rapidly to become one of the largest land trusts in the state by the end of its first ten years of operation.

 The mission of the Upper Savannah Land Trust is to encourage and pursue the conservation of natural, historic, and scenic lands—farms, forests, waterways, and open spaces in the western Piedmont of South Carolina.
-Our service area includes the counties of Abbeville, Anderson, Edgefield, Greenwood, Laurens, Newberry, McCormick, and Saluda.
+Our service area includes the counties of Abbeville, Aiken, Anderson, Edgefield, Greenwood, Laurens, McCormick, Newberry, Oconee, and Saluda.

 SC Small Business Development Center (SBDC)